 Q: What about risks insurance won’t cover?

 A: Insurance policies do have limits in the types of claims covered and the amount of any claim.
-Also, insurance policies have deductibles for which you will be responsible.
+Also, insurance policies have deductibles for which you will be responsible, and they do not cover debts you have incurred.
 It is important to structure your assets to minimize exposure in the event the policy limits are exceeded or in case you are not insured for the particular risk.
-Ohio law allows people to protect assets from creditors.
+Ohio law allows people to protect assets from all creditors.
 Creditors may not touch retirement plans such as pensions, 401k accounts, IRAs, and cash value in certain life insurance policies for which your spouse, children or dependents are beneficiaries and to the extent reasonably necessary for your support.
 It makes sense to fund these accounts as much as possible.
 States also typically provide protection for the family home.
 In some states, such as Florida and Texas, the value of the entire home is protected.
 In Ohio, only approximately $133,000 of home equity is protected.
 Within reason, you can protect assets by placing a non-exempt asset, such as cash, into an exempt asset, such as a retirement account or equity in your home.

 Q: Can I protect my assets by putting them in trusts?